NIT-Administrative-Systems/SysDev-EventHub-PHP-SDK/README.md

 ```

 ### Managing Webhooks
-EventHub can be configured to deliver messages destined for your application via HTTP POSTs to an API endpoint you've created.
-This is a self-service feature you can configure yourself:
+EventHub can be configured to deliver messages destined for your application via HTTP POSTs to an API endpoint you've created via webhooks.
+This is a self-service feature you can configure yourself.

+For full details on how this works & the config options, see the [EventHub Webhook documentation](https://apiserviceregistry.northwestern.edu/AMQ/Webhooks).

 ```php
 $webhook_api = new \Northwestern\SysDev\SOA\EventHub\Webhook('https://northwestern-dev.apigee.net', 'my api key', new GuzzleHttp\Client);